Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Ventral Surface

-The ventral surface is underneath the tongue that faces the bottom of your mouth.
+The ventral surface is underneath the tongue, facing the mouth’s bottom.
 It is smoother and less bumpy compared to the top part (the dorsal surface), which has little papillae with taste buds.

-On the ventral surface, you can see some blood vessels because the skin is thinner.
-This part of the tongue helps it move around easily, which is important for talking and eating.
+You can see some blood vessels on the ventral surface because the skin is thinner.
+This tongue part helps it move around easily, which is important for talking and eating.

 The ventral surface has a small piece of tissue called the frenulum, which connects the tongue to the floor of the mouth.
 This frenulum helps keep the tongue steady while it moves.